Home Luxury Real Estate Acreage & Equestrian Homes

 Acreage by County

-Where the Land Is — Nine Counties, Different Profiles
+Nine Counties, Different Profiles

-The Triad's acreage market is spread across nine counties, each with a different character, price structure, and proximity advantage.
+The Triad's acreage market spreads across nine counties, each with a different character, price structure, and proximity advantage.
 Some offer land 15 minutes from downtown.
-Others offer twice the acreage at half the price �� with a longer drive.
+Others offer twice the acreage at half the price — with a longer drive.
 Here's what defines each corridor.

 Guilford County

-Acreage inside Guilford County means proximity to Greensboro and High Point's business corridors — sometimes as close as 15-20 minutes.
+Acreage inside Guilford means proximity to Greensboro and High Point's business corridors — sometimes as close as 15–20 minutes.
 Parcels are smaller and pricier per acre than outer counties, but the commute advantage is real.
 Best for buyers who want land without sacrificing access to schools, hospitals, and the Triad's commercial infrastructure.

 Forsyth County

-Forsyth County's acreage inventory sits along the rural edges north and south of Winston-Salem — far enough for space, close enough for a reasonable commute.
+Forsyth's acreage inventory sits along the rural edges north and south of Winston-Salem — far enough for space, close enough for a reasonable commute.
 The northern corridors toward Belews Creek and the southern stretches toward Clemmons offer the most land.
 Well-suited for buyers connected to Wake Forest, Atrium Health, or Winston-Salem's business community.

 Davidson County